-If you’re going to use an adhesive on a garment that is washed frequently, be sure to choose a fabric glue that is water resistant.
+If buyers are going to use an adhesive on a garment that is washed frequently, they should be sure to choose a fabric glue that is water-resistant.
 This type of glue will last despite frequent contact with water.

 Water-resistant glues are usually permanent glues with strong bonds.
-Do not choose a water-resistant glue if you’re bonding something temporarily and will eventually want it to wash off.
-A better option for a “wash off” project is temporary glue, which is water soluble, meaning it can be removed with a little soap and water.
+Buyers should not choose a water-resistant glue if they’re bonding something temporarily and will eventually want it to wash off.
+A better option for a “wash-off” project is temporary glue, which is water-soluble, meaning it can be removed with a little soap and water.

 Chemically resistant fabric glues are great because they don’t react to chemicals such as petroleum and diesel that can weaken the adhesive’s bond.
-Consult the glue’s label if you’re repairing a garment or working on a project that will be exposed to these chemicals.
+Users should consult the glue’s label if they’re repairing a garment or working on a project that will be exposed to these chemicals.

 Flexible fabric glues do not stiffen after they are applied to fabric.
-This is a great quality for projects you’ll be wearing because the more flexible they are, the more comfortable they will be.
+This is a great quality for projects that users will be wearing because the more flexible they are, the more comfortable the garments will be.

 Most of today’s fabric glues are labeled as flexible, but confirm this on the label before purchasing.
-Flexibility may not be necessary for every project, but this quality is especially important in any adhesive you use on a wearable project.
+Flexibility may not be necessary for every project, but this quality is especially important in any adhesive used on a wearable project.

 High-quality adhesives work on a wide variety of fabrics and for a range of purposes.
 For example, some of the products on our list can work on everything from wood to leather to vinyl.

-The more versatile a fabric glue is, the more convenient and cost effective it will be.
-Two good types of glue to have in your craft closet are water-resistant and fast-drying adhesives.
-Glues that come with multiple tips or customizable tips will be useful in a variety of applications too.
+The more versatile a fabric glue is, the more convenient and cost-effective it will be.
+Two good types of glue to have in any craft closet are water-resistant and fast-drying adhesives.

-Sets of multiple bottles of glue can save you money in the long run if fabric glue is something you regularly use for your work or hobbies.
-You can keep the extra glue on hand for future use, or keep one bottle in your craft closet and another in your workshop.
+Sets of multiple bottles of glue can save shoppers money in the long run if fabric glue is something they regularly use for their work or hobbies.
+Buyers can keep the extra glue on hand for future use, or keep one bottle in the craft closet and another in the workshop.

 Our Top Picks